Changing Location |

 Large movements of the map centre location:

-Second, open the 'Map Properties' pane where you can select your local City name from the drop down list after clicking 'Select a city name' button.
+Open the 'Map Properties' pane (F8) where you can select your local City name from the drop down list after clicking 'Select a city name' button.
 A City can be selected by typing the first few letter of its name, or by a click on the name in the list after using the scroll bar, then 'OK' or 'Enter' will enter its Latitude and Longitude co-ordinates as the new map centre position.

 For direct location entry, you can enter Lat/Long or QRA data by using the appropriate buttons.
 Your exact location can be found by viewing your area in Google Earth, and then making a note of the cursor coordinates for entry into Radio Mobile using the 'Enter Lat Lon' button.